Symphonische Gesänge: Composition

 The work was premiered in a studio broadcast in Brno on 8 April 1935, conducted by Heinrich Jalowetz.
+It was not performed again until 1964 in Baltimore.
 The score was published in 1977 by Universal Edition.

-Structure
+Structure and style

 The set features a total of seven songs and has a performance duration of approximately 18 minutes.
 The titles of the songs are as follows: